josecamachop/PowerCurvesASCA/README.md

 - B/				Contains the code for tests for the time factor.
 - C(A)/				Contains the code for tests for the subject factor.
 - Fig/				Contains the figures of the paper.
+- html/ 				Contains the publication of selected results with publish.